 4.1.
 Market Coverage and Asset Classes

-The most fundamental difference is their target markets.
-MetaTrader 4 was specifically built for the forex and CFD trading market, which is why it remains the top choice for many currency traders.
-In contrast, MT5 was developed as a multi-asset platform, supporting not only currencies but also providing direct access to centralized exchanges for stocks, futures, cryptocurrencies, and options.
+In contrast, MT5 was developed as a multi-asset platform.
+It supports not only currencies but also trading on centralized exchange markets for stocks, futures, cryptocurrencies, and options, provided your broker offers the necessary access and gateways.
 This makes MT5 the more versatile choice for traders who want to diversify their portfolios.

 4.2.
 Order Types and Execution